 In 1873, the Lake Shore & Michigan Southern Railroad was completed between Lansing and Hillsdale, MI, passing through the town of Albion.
 The railroad was the clear cut state of the art transportation system of the day.

 Just over eighty years later, the Interstate Highway System was quickly overtaking the railroad industry's dominance in long distance travel.
 As early as 1940, this change would mean that the LS&MS's successor, the New York Central Railroad, would begin abandonment of the line between Lansing and Springport, the village north of Albion on the line.

-For the most part in the US, this wasn't an issue, but this would come to a head in Albion, where an at-grade crossing was built to accommodate the newly constructed I-94 in the late 1950's.
+For the most part in the US, this wasn't an issue, but this would come to a head in Albion, Michigan, where an at-grade crossing was built to accommodate the newly constructed I-94 in the late 1950's.

 , some of which indicate that other interstate highways have had railroad crossings, but it is an incredibly rare occurrence, but I still wonder if these crossings were active when the road was actually signed as an interstate.